 Professor of African American Studies.
 Arthur H. Scribner Bicentennial Preceptor

-Ruha Benjamin is an associate professor of African American studies.
+Ruha Benjamin is a professor of African American studies.
 Her work investigates the social dimensions of science, technology, and medicine, with a focus on the tension between innovation and inequity.
 Ruha is the author of People’s Science: Bodies and Rights on the Stem Cell Frontier (Stanford University Press), and is at work on three new projects—Race After Technology (Polity), a book about machine bias, discriminatory design, and liberatory approaches to technoscience; an edited volume, Captivating Technology (Duke University Press), which examines how carceral logics shape social life well beyond prisons and police; and finally, The Emperor’s New Genes, a project that explores how population genomics reflects and redraws socio-political classifications such as race, caste, and citizenship.
 She is the recipient of numerous awards and fellowships including from the American Council of Learned Societies, National Science Foundation, Institute for Advanced Study and most recently the 2017 President’s Award for Distinguished Teaching at Princeton.

 Ruha can be reached at , 003 Stanhope Hall, 609-258-6936.